-Treosulfan will be supplied to investigators by Medac GmbH, Hamburg Germany under an IND held by Fred Hutchinson Cancer Research Center.
+Treosulfan will be supplied to investigators by Medac GmbH, Hamburg Germany under an IND held by Fred Hutchinson Cancer Center.
 The drug will be delivered to each participating center's investigational drug pharmacy as a clinical investigational product with a study-specific label on the glass vial, as approved by the FDA.
-Treosulfan is available as a white crystalline powder in vials of 1000 mg and 5000 mg.
-The dry product must be stored at room temperature, not above 25 °C, and has a shelf life of 5 years.
-Treosulfan must be dissolved in 20 ml (1 g vial) or 100 ml (5g vial) of prewarmed 0.45% sodium chloride solution, for injection for a final concentration of 50 mg/ml.
-The 0.45% sodium chloride must be warmed to 25-30°C (not higher) using a warmer or water bath.